arturbac/lockfree_queues/README.md

 in case of interest I'm open to port/check with gcc and lower requirements to c++14

 # Status
-- lifo and fifo are initialy finished and pass high contention tests in the wild or udner ASAN, have plans to extend tests
+- stack, afifo are initialy finished and pass high contention tests in the wild or udner ASAN, have plans to extend tests
-- afifo_queue is under development unfinished.
+- fifo_queue hs still problem with delayed reclamation